sockysec/Targeter/README.md

 # Targeter

-Targeter is a simple HTML tool for generating and running advanced Boolean queries across Google or Twitter/X. It is designed for use in OSINT Person Investigations.
+A straightforward HTML tool for generating and executing advanced Boolean queries on Google or Twitter/X, primarily tailored for OSINT Person Investigations.

-Targeter is particularly useful for new OSINT analysts who are unfamiliar or otherwise unconfident in running advanced Google Dorks or Twitter queries but is also useful for any analyst to rapidly conduct reconnaissance and assess a target.
+Targeter is particularly useful for new OSINT analysts unfamiliar with running advanced Google Dorks or Twitter queries, but is also highly useful for any analyst to swiftly conduct reconnaissance on a target.

 ## Installation
-- Download the HTML files (Figure 1)
+- Download the HTML files (Figure 1).
-- Extract/Unzip the file
+- Extract/Unzip the file.
 - Open the HTML files in a browser and bookmark as desired (Figure 2).

 _Figure 1_